 When I think back over some of my past relationships, including an earlier wife before my recent ex, I have finally learned my lesson about putting honesty above the feelings of others.
 Over the years, when I left exes crying at the door, I always took solace in the fact I’d been honest about my abhorrence of being tied down.

 I mean, I had places to go and people to see.
-It was my sole responsibility to save the world, educate my people, stamp out racism, save Africa, cure sickle cell, and learn ebonics… all before I was twenty.
+It was my sole responsibility to save the world, educate my people, stamp out racism, cure sickle cell, save all the starving children in Africa, and learn ebonics… all before I was twenty.

 If those women weren’t willing to be with a struggling writer who hated working for “da Man”, then they couldn’t say I didn’t warn them.

-I’ve learned that just because you’re willing to die for your art is no reason to put such a burden on others.
+I’ve learned that just because you’re willing to die for your art is no reason to demand a pint of blood from others.

 And though I can think of a thousand things some of my exes did to offend or “disrespect” me, I can finally take personal responsibility for my own failings.
 My own hardheadedness.
 My rigidity.
 My unwavering quest to change the world.
 To change people.
 To be true to myself.

-After all, I’m a Taurus, and isn’t stubbornness (I prefer strong-willed) one of our defining characteristics?
+After all, I’m a Taurus, and isn’t stubbornness (though I prefer strong-willed) one of our defining characteristics?
 At least that’s what they tell me.

 I had no idea that leaving could cause such lasting scars.
 I mean, doesn’t life go on?